Yadira Caballero

 Yá'át'ééh.

-Yadira Caballero is of the Lók’aa’ Dine’é (Reed People Clan) born for the Naakaii (Mexican).
-Her maternal grandfather’s clan is Naasht'ézhí Tábąąhá (Zuni Edge Water Clan) and her paternal grandfather is Naakaii (Mexican).
+Yadira Caballero is of the Lók’aa’ Dine’é (Reed People Clan), born for the Naakaii (Mexican).
+Her maternal grandfather’s clan is Naasht’ézhí Tábąąhá (Zuni Edge Water Clan), and her paternal grandfather is Naakaii (Mexican).
 She is an enrolled citizen of the Navajo Nation.
-Caballero's maternal family is from Yaaitiin on the Navajo Nation and her paternal family is from Guanajuato, Mexico.
+Caballero’s maternal family is from Yaaitiin on the Navajo Nation, and her paternal family is from Guanajuato, Mexico.
 Yadira is originally from Bidáá’ Ha’azt’i’ Tsékooh (Grand Canyon).
-And that is how she identifies as a Diné (Navajo) and Mexican woman.
+This is how she identifies as a Diné (Navajo) and Mexican woman.